24aitor/Localizer/README.md

 ### Step 3.
 Publish vendor

-It will publish assets and config file.
+It will publish config file.

 Running the command below: